Latest posts by Laura Cyples

 Your copywriter, although a key role, is just one part of your marketing team and they’ll need to be able to collaborate well with your designer, developer and other staff.

-As copywriters often work alone during the writing part of a project, it’s essential they are self-motivated and driven.
+As copywriters often work alone during the writing part of a project, they must be self-motivated and driven.

-A person who is emotionally intelligent will be able to set their own goals and achieve them.
+An emotionally intelligent person will be able to set their own goals and achieve them.
 And as you’ll want your copywriter to meet your deadlines, motivation is a must.

-Perhaps the most important part of EQ for the effectiveness of your commercial writer is empathy.
+Perhaps the essential part of EQ for the effectiveness of your commercial writer is empathy.

 An emotionally intelligent person is naturally empathic.
-They have the instinctive ability to put themselves in another person’s shoes; they can see things from other perspectives.
+They have the intuitive ability to put themselves in another person’s shoes; they can see things from other perspectives.

 This ability is fundamental to being able to write strong, persuasive copy, as it’s necessary to see things from another’s point of view to create a connection.

-With this personality trait your commercial writer can understand the needs of your target audience and appreciate what makes them tick.
-A commercial writer with high emotional intelligence will understand how to get an emotional response from the reader and know what will motivate them into action.
+With this personality trait, your commercial writer can understand the needs of your target audience and appreciate what makes them tick.
+A business writer with high emotional intelligence will understand how to get an emotional response from the reader and know what will motivate them into action.

 At its heart, copywriting is the art of engaging conversation in written form, so it makes sense that your writer needs to have strong social skills.

-With high EQ comes productive communication, the ability to influence and subtly persuade and the ability to manage conflict— these are all essential to being able to connect, convince and convert a potential into a customer.
+With high EQ comes productive communication, the ability to influence and the ability to manage conflict— these are all essential to being able to connect, convince and convert a potential into a customer.

 Salesmanship with Words

-Your business is being marketed to human beings and a good commercial writer knows how to connect to your target audience emotionally.
+You’re marketing your business to human beings, and a good commercial writer knows how to connect to your target audience emotionally.
 We’re all moved to action and buying decisions through our emotions.
 And an emotionally intelligent copywriter can create connections, build relationships and get the results you want with emotional triggers.